silviot/edx-platform-wiki/Internationalization-and-localization.md

 1. Follow the steps 1 & 2 listed on top of this document to create a `~/.transifexrc` and switch to edxapp environment.

-2. If you only need to pull translations of one lanuage, just execute the following command in your edx-platform directory with your edx-platform virtualenv:
+2. If you only need to pull translations of one language, just execute the following command in your edx-platform directory with your edx-platform virtualenv:

         $ tx pull -l <lang_code>